paulyc/Mr.Radar/README.md

 [Spaceballs, 1987]

 ## Objective
-Automate the collection and distribution of raw radar data particularly the....
+Automate the collection and distribution (in human-parsable format) of raw radar data particularly the....

 ### TDWR Level III Base Reflectivity Data (48nm range)
 Seems NOAA likes shuffling this around to keep people on their toes* but as of 21 May 2020 it's under